Here's When 'House of the Dragon' Hits in Your Time Zone

-The Targaryens were weak at the outset of "Game of Thrones", with only two known survivors of the once-great house.
-But the silver-haired Targaryens ruled Westeros for 300 years before that -- a reign we get to see first-hand with HBO's upcoming "House of the Dragon".
+The Targaryens were weak at the outset of "Game of Thrones", but the silver-haired Targaryens ruled Westeros for 300 years before that -- a reign we get to see first-hand with HBO's upcoming "House of the Dragon".
 The "Game of Thrones" prequel takes us back 200 years to when there are Targaryens -- and dragons -- aplenty.

 Chronicling the peak and subsequent fall of House Targaryen, House of the Dragon hopes to recapture the magic that made Game of Thrones such a beloved hit -- at least, for six seasons.
 The show is about a civil war called The Dance of the Dragons, which erupted after two Targaryens began a blood feud over who has the right to sit on the Iron Throne.